kristoff-it/zig.day/README.md

 The initial setup for your Zig Day should be done by Loris, after which you should have a call where he shows you how everything works.

-The setup consists in adding you as a collaborator to this repository, creating a directory in `/content` that corresponds to your city and adding your GitHub handle to `.github/CODEOWNERS`, plus some more backend work to setup automated emails.
+The setup consists of adding you as a collaborator to this repository, creating a directory in `/content` that corresponds to your city and adding your GitHub handle to `.github/CODEOWNERS`, plus some more backend work to setup automated emails.